 A commercial travelogue presented by Royal Sutcliffe in which a couple travel by train to Yorkshire to explore the county.
 They begin their journey in York before visiting Harrogate, Fountains Abbey, Ripley, Byland and Rievaulx abbeys and Helmseley where they watch a woman weave on a loom.
 They travel onto the coast visiting Staithes, Whitby, Robin Hoods Bay and Scarborough before visiting Lord Derwent's Estate on the outskirts of Hackness.
 The final part shows views of Filey, Bempton Cliffs where men collect eggs, Flamborough and Bridlington where the film ends.

 An amateur film of Queen Elizabeth II coronation celebrations taking place in London as well as Stockton-on-Tees in June 1953 made by local toyshop owner Leslie Brown.
 The film includes the coronation of the Stockton Coronation Queen at the Globe Theatre and festive decorations in Stockton town centre.
 At Ropner Park, Stockton’s Coronation Gala takes place, the parade led by the Stockton Coronation Queen.
 The final part of the film records a Mayor’s Sunday parade on Stockton High Street.
-The amateur film is intercut with footage and titles from a commercial film of the Corontaion in London at the beginning and end.
+The amateur film is intercut with footage and titles from a commercial film of the Coronation in London.

 An amateur film made by Cyril Hall that focuses on a traction engine rally, possibly the Masham Steam Rally in North Yorkshire.
 As well as footage of the many engines no display, both full sized and models, the film records other activities taking place around the site including children enjoying the many fairground rides and a hot air balloon in the shape of a beer bottle flying through the sky.
 As well as steam power, including a steam powered thresher, the film also includes footage of a vintage car rally travelling along a winding road and traditional farming taking place near Holme-on-Spalding-Moor in East Yorkshire where a team of horses plough, harrow and roller a field.